Recall that a proper, correct sentence has at least three ingredients:

 EXAMPLEWe are going swimming.

-See the subject and the verb?
+See the subject ("we") and the verb ("are going")?
 Also note that this is an entire thought all on its own, making it a full sentence.

 A sentence can have more than one independent clause and still be grammatically correct:

-You can see that there are two independent clauses here.
-Each has its own subject (highlighted in orange) and its own verb (highlighted in red) and makes up a complete thought.
+You can see that there are two independent clauses here: "Today is my birthday" and "all my friends are coming for dinner."
+Each has its own subject and its own verb, and makes up a complete thought.
 These two independent clauses could be two separate sentences.

-But to show how these two thoughts are connected, a coordinating conjunction (highlighted in blue) is used to unite them into one sentence.
+But to show how these two thoughts are connected, a coordinating conjunction ("so") is used to unite them into one sentence.
 Note that you have the first clause, then a comma and the coordinating conjunction, and then the second clause.
 That comma is essential with a compound sentence such as this.

 Now that you’ve got a handle on what makes a full sentence, you can start thinking about run-on sentences.
 A run-on sentence is a sentence that’s too full; it’s overflowing.